 Money market funds are a type of savings vehicle that was developed in the 1970s, and these funds, in general, offer relatively lower risk for investors than other types of investments.
 However, they also generally offer lower returns.
 Some funds focus significantly on corporate debt securities while others primarily consist of government securities.
 Some require a larger investment tailored for institutional investing, while others have lower entry points that are more suitable for individuals.

-A cash management account combines traits of a savings account with a checking account, allowing account holders to both save and spend.
+A checking and savings account combines traits of a savings account with a checking account, allowing account holders to both save and spend.
 Rates can be competitive while allowing the account holder to make withdrawals as needed.
 This is in contrast to the types of accounts that limit transactions allowed per statement cycle.
-Sometimes, checks are provided with cash management accounts.
+Sometimes, checks are provided with checking and savings accounts.
 They may also come with debit cards and access to ATMs.

 Switching Bank Accounts